NAZ DURING COVID-19

 Male client, PLWHIV, East London

 Weekly food and toiletries drop off

 Case support to access funds, benefits and housing.

-Each week, NAZ provides culturally specific food and essential services to NAZ clients and now because of COVID–19, to the wider community.
+Each week, NAZ provides culturally-specific food and essential services to NAZ clients and to the wider community.

-Thank you very much to: Willesden Pakistani Community Centre, Brent Mosque and Muslim Hands and Adventist Development Relief Agency (A.D.R.A.) for your help in supporting the weekly, culturally appropriate food drop to clients across London.
+Thank you very much to Willesden Pakistani Community Centre, Brent Mosque, Muslim Hands and the Adventist Development Relief Agency (A.D.R.A.) for your help in supporting the weekly, culturally appropriate food drop to clients across London.